 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR), two prominent players in the telecommunications services sector.
+The following table outlines the strengths and weaknesses of Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR) based on the most recent data.

 |---|---|---|